Philips CPAP and Sleep Apnea Machine Recall Attorney

 Sleep apnea is an enormous problem in the United States.
 Approximately 22 million Americans suffer from this disorder, according to the American Sleep Apnea Association.
 In addition, more than eight million Americans reportedly use CPAP machines, and that number is growing by nearly 10 percent every year.

 If you or a loved one has been diagnosed with cancer or suffered another serious side effect after using a Philips CPAP machine or breathing device, you could be entitled to compensation.
-The personal injury attorneys at the Law Offices of Jeffrey S. Glassman are ready to help you file a claim and get the justice and compensation you deserve.
+The personal injury attorneys at the Jeffrey Glassman Injury Lawyers are ready to help you file a claim and get the justice and compensation you deserve.
 We believe that companies who place dangerous products on the market should pay the price for harming innocent consumers.

 We encourage you to call our office today for a free legal consultation.
 There are no fees until we win money for you.Philips CPAP Machines Contained Toxic Foam

 So, what is a CPAP machine?
 CPAP stands for continuous positive airway pressure.
 These devices send a constant flow of oxygen into a person’s mouth and nose during sleep.
 This steady supply of oxygen keeps a person’s airways open and allows them to breathe more normally.
 However, the CPAP machine does not breathe for you.